-d) Structure/Routines/Consistency Structure and consistency in a programming
+d) Structure/Routines/Consistency

 Structure and consistency in a program is important for children with challenging behaviour.
 Being able to predict the events of the day allows them to feel a sense of control and confidence in their surroundings.

 - Keep routines and transitions consistent.
 If there are changes, be sure to give children advance warning so they can be prepared for the change. - Make sure you have the children's attention before giving instructions about an activity or routine. - Establish eye contact when talking to a child about something.
 Bend down to the child's level to speak to him/her.